wikimedia/pywikibot/pywikibot/README.rst

   * python-tkinter (optional, used by some experimental GUI stuff)

-You need to have at least python version `2.7.4 <http://www.python.org/download/>`_ or newer installed on your computer to be able to run any of the code in this package, but not 3.0-3.3.
-It works fine with 3.4+ versions of python installed.
+You need to have at least Python version `2.7.4 <http://www.python.org/download/>`_ or newer installed on your computer to be able to run any of the code in this package, but not 3.0-3.3.
+Support for older versions of Python is not planned and version 2.7 may be dropped soon as well.
+It works fine with 3.4+ versions of Python installed.
-Support for older versions of python is not planned.
-Some scripts could run with older python releases.
 Please refer the manual at mediawiki for further details and restrictions.